felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

 The entire robot is built in [Level 2](https://level2.lu) in Bonnevoie.
 This Team is formed from members of the [CodeClub](https://codeclub.lu) association in Luxembourg and mentored by Thierry Goniva, Jean-Phillipe Guisset and Miguel (I do not know the name sorry).

+You have to add the Camera ilbrary to where you install the normal libraries.
+This library allows you to use the camera with the mbot.